AJMansfield/Intelligence-Core-Public/kttu02.md

 You spend the next several hours communicating the issue, and outlining your plan to retrieve your rover and its contents.
 Both of them seemed more than willing to help, or at least listen and comment.

-The first thing you need is a better map.
+With their help, you're able to procure a better map of the canyon network.
-You have some photographs from orbit, but they don't show enough detail to make concrete plans around.
+You already have some photographs from orbit, but they don't show enough detail concrete plans around.

 Fortunately, maps _are_ available, and after some work you're able to find and purchase a suitable survey map of the canyon network.
 Odds are the canyon has eroded some since that survey, but it will work for your purposes.